2020 Guyanese protests

-The 2020 Guyanese protests were mass protests and rioting against the results of the 2020 Guyanese general election in March 2020 in Guyana and claimed there was electoral voter fraud during the campaigns, calling for the end of the political crisis and the resignation of President David Granger, yet fresh elections.
+The 2020 Guyanese protests were mass deadly protests and rioting against the results of the 2020 Guyanese general election in March 2020 in Guyana and claimed there was electoral voter fraud during the campaigns, calling for the end of the political crisis and the resignation of President David Granger, yet fresh elections.

 Background

 Guyana has a long history of protest actions, such as the disturbances and demonstrations in 1962–1963 against working conditions and demands for reforms grew.
 Riots and popular unrest in 1964 countrywide left at least 110 dead and no concessions was made.
 This time, the government dispersed protesters and didn't tolerate any acts of disobedience.

 Protests

-Dissenters marches, protest rallies, strikes, labour protests, demonstrations, unrest, rioting, civil disobedience movement, significant discontent and campaigns for new elections led by the opposition turned violent.
+Dissenters marches, protest rallies, strikes, labor protests, demonstrations, unrest, rioting, civil disobedience movement, significant discontent and campaigns for new elections led by the opposition turned violent.
 Turmoil spilled onto the streets and turned was burned.